 Toddler Time sessions are free interactive sessions for toddlers and their parents or carers.
+There are a total of 11 sessions on offer weekly in libraries across Bournemouth, Christchurch and Poole.
 The sessions, which are run by library staff, are aimed at children under 5 years of age.
-There are a total of 11 sessions on offer weekly in libraries across Bournemouth, Christchurch and Poole.
-The sessions are a great way to introduce young children to the world of language, storytelling and reading.
+It’s are a great way to introduce young children to the world of language, storytelling and reading.

 We have visited Toddler Time at several libraries.
 So I can confirm that the sessions are broadly the same across the various libraries, although some librarians are significantly more enthusiastic than others!
 We’ve experienced everything from the super exuberant to total disinterest.

 Orla loves visiting the library – lots of new books to read and toys to play with.
-At the moment she is transitioning between Wriggle & Rhyme and Toddler Time.
-As yet, she is a little too young to understand the story, but she still enjoys playing with the book boxes and watching the other children getting involved.
+She has recently transitioned from Wriggle & Rhyme and Toddler Time.
+The main difference is the introduction of a story – Orla loves stories.
+She’s a bit too shy to join in with the singing, but she enjoys playing with the book boxes and watching the other children getting involved.

 Toddler Time Schedule